 Accommodation: Usually, the students live in FlatShares.
 In a FlatShare, the students share the kitchen, bathroom and the living area, though they have their personal room for sleeping, studying and other personal activities.
 The cost of FlatShare ranges from 170 Euros to 400 Euros.
 The rents vary from city to city.
 The cost of a FlatShare in Kaiserslautern is around 170 euros, while the cost of a flat in Munich can be around 500 euros.

 Health Insurance: It is compulsory for the students to have a public health insurance that may cost you around 80 euros per month.

 Food and Groceries: The groceries may cost you around 80-100 euros per month to live a comfortable lifestyle.
-If you wish to eat regularly at college canteen, then add additional 50 Euros in the monthly bill.
+If you wish to eat regularly at the college canteen, then add an additional 50 Euros to the monthly bill.